weimingtom/ppsspp-1.18.1_fork/README.md

 # ppsspp-1.18.1_fork
 Try to cross compile PPSSPP 1.18.1 GLES no X11 version (a.k.a.
-EGL)
+EGL, enable USING_EGL and USING_GLES2)
 **Also, you can use 'cmake -DUSING_EGL=ON -DUSING_GLES2=ON' for original ppsspp sources, like VisionFive2, but I make some changes for me.**

 ## Original Readme